roboticslab-uc3m/teo-developer-manual/assets/teo-dynamic-information.md

 ### FrontalNeck

-Mass = 2000.00 grams
+Mass = 2000.00 g

-Volume = 3869318.16 cubic millimeters
+Volume = 3869318.16 mm³

-Principal axes of inertia and principal moments of inertia: ( grams *  square millimeters ) Taken at the center of mass.
+Principal axes of inertia and principal moments of inertia: ( g *  mm² ) Taken at the center of mass.

 	Ix = ( 1.00,  0.00,  0.02)   	Px = 7598184.97